Let’s publish tariff concessions – African Council of Ministers to AfCFTA member states

 The African Council of Ministers in charge of the Africa Continental Free Trade Agreement (AfCFTA), is charging all member countries to publish their various tariffs, concessions and trade schedules for all traders.

-The move is to ensure transparency in trading and also to make member countries aware of what products and tariffs are being traded under.
+The move is to ensure transparency in trading and also to make member countries aware of what products and tariffs are being trade under.

 Secretary-General of the AfCTA Secretariat, Wamkele Mene told a virtual media conference.